luisrodriguesphd/agentic-rag-chatbot/README.md

 # Agentic RAG Chabot

-Agentic RAG (Retrieval-Augmented Generation) Chatbot is an AI system that injects intelligence and autonomy into the traditional chatbot framework by combining three key elements: real-time information retrieval, advanced language generation, and an agentic approach.
-When a user poses a question or needs information, the chatbot autonomously determines whether to retrieve relevant data from a knowledge base or generate a response based on its existing knowledge.
-The "agentic" aspect means the chatbot actively identifies the necessary information, seeks it out, and integrates it into its answers to enhance the accuracy and relevance of generated responses.
+Agentic RAG (Retrieval-Augmented Generation) Chatbot is an AI system designed to offer a new level of interactivity and assistance by combining real-time information retrieval with advanced language generation.
+This approach allows the chatbot to not only provide pre-determined responses but also to dynamically generate new content or autonomously pull up-to-date information as needed to enhance the accuracy and relevance of generated responses, making it an effective tool in varied applications such as the AI Art Assistant for Ben Uri Gallery and Museum.

 <a name="toc"/></a>
 ## Table of Contents